funmagsoft/ecare-infrastructure/infra-platform/terraform/modules/environment/README.md

 **Additional Tags**:

-- Use `additional_tags` variable to add custom tags
+- Use `tags` variable to add custom tags
-- Required tags cannot be overridden via `additional_tags`
+- Required tags cannot be overridden via `tags`
 - Validation ensures all required tags are present and non-empty

 **Validation**:

 - The module uses Terraform `check` blocks to validate that all required tags are present
 - If any required tag is missing or empty, Terraform will fail with a clear error message
-- The `additional_tags` variable has validation to prevent overriding required tags
+- The `tags` variable has validation to prevent overriding required tags

 ### AKS Configuration